COMPENDIAL UPDATES

 3/12/2026

-USP PF [52(1)] monograph Levothyroxine Sodium for Injection N Bacterial Endotoxins Test 〈85〉:Meets the requirements
+USP PF [52(1)] mono Levothyroxine Sodium for Injection N Bacterial Endotoxins Test 〈85〉:Meets the requirements

 Sterility Tests 〈71〉:Meets the requirements